 Step 1 – Map building(s) first

 Get the footprint of the house down first as large as possible on a sheet of graphed paper on your clipboard.
 Start at a corner of the building.
 Do not worry about drawing to scale; this is a mud map drawing.
-You are simply recording accurate measurements of wall and windows.
+You are simply recording accurate measurements of walls and windows.
 These values will later be used when constructing the accurate base map.

 Tip: The only reason to use graphed paper is to help you draw straight lines.

 The figure below shows a typical map of a building.
-Distance are best recorded in decimal feet when working in the Imperial system (USA) and in mm when working in a metric environment.
+Distance is best recorded in decimal feet when working in the Imperial system (USA) and in mm when working in a metric environment.
 Note that the building footprint takes up most of the sheet, but enough room is used to record distance measurements.

 Tip: Some designers will put windows length on the inside of the footprint and wall length on the outside.